 Hi, I’m Christina, a nutritionist practicing in Ottawa and online!
 I’m passionate about helping women with hormonal conditions like PMS, PCOS, and endometriosis get back to their best health.
-I also enjoy helping people with IBS and food sensitivities figure out how to enjoy eating again.
+I also enjoy helping people with IBS, SIBO, and food sensitivities figure out how to enjoy eating again.

 In my teens, my period really made me miserable.
 I would lay on the bathroom floor in complete pain, unsure if I was going to vomit or die.
 My moods were all over the place.
 The entire surface of my face was covered in acne.
 I also had my period 3 times a month.